 spacer graphic

-Street Legal Propane Conversions.
+Street Propane Conversions.

 Each and every kit we sell is perfectly at home on the street.
 In fact, this is the original application for these parts.
 The propane conversion for vehicles has been around for a long time.
 With the introduction of fuel injection and lower gasoline prices, auto manufacturers as well as the government have made it very complicated and expensive to do these modern , E.F.I. vehicles.